mariodavid/mariodavid.github.io/_drafts/cd-environment-with-gitlab-and-rancher-part-1-overview-and-installing-gitlab.md

 To verify that we use the correct docker machine, we can check the output of <code>docker-machine ls</code>.

-Once this is done, we can start the Gitlab Container.
+Once this is done, we can start the Gitlab container.
 Compared to the docker command from above, we will use docker-compose so that we can define the configuartion of the container in a file more accurately.
 In the repo you'll find the following [docker-compose.yml](https://github.com/mariodavid/gitlab-rancher-example/blob/master/gitlab-ui/docker-compose.yml) file for the gitlab-ui container:
 {% highlight yaml %}
 web:
   image: 'gitlab/gitlab-ce:latest'